Jillzyt/cvwo/back-end/README.md

 ## Start server
 1. Run ```rails server -p {port}``` with port being the port number you want to host the server with

+## Postman collection
+The [postman collection](https://drive.google.com/file/d/1-_iVWlbOb4GjWMtRCrYq9NmVcbAvpAwk/view?usp=sharing) can be also installed and used to test the api routes.